Siena · 6 March 2026 · Italo Calvino Hall

 Department of Industrial Engineering · University of Trento, Italy

-Endurance performance rests on three classical pillars: VO₂max, economy, and fractional utilisation (linked to lactate threshold).
-These are measured at the start line — but they do not stay constant.¹
+Endurance performance rests on three classical pillars: VO₂max, movement economy, and the sustainable fraction (associated with the lactate threshold).
+These are measured at the start — but they do not remain constant.¹

-After 2 h of heavy cycling, Critical Power can drop by ~10% on average — with inter-individual variability ranging from <1% to ~32%.
+After 2 hours of hard cycling, Critical Power (CP) can decline on average by ~10% — with inter-individual variability ranging from <1% to ~32%.

-Physiological resilience — the ability to preserve these variables under fatigue — is proposed as a fourth dimension of endurance performance, with direct implications for athlete evaluation and race-day pacing in events like Strade Bianche.
+Physiological resilience — the ability to preserve these variables under fatigue — is proposed as a fourth dimension of endurance performance, with direct implications for athlete assessment and race pacing.

-CP is evaluated as a static threshold — but it moves in an unpredictable way during a race or a training session.
+CP is assessed as a static threshold — but it shifts unpredictably during a race or a training session.

 With MMPs, on the other hand, we always know the margin between the current effort and the best recorded performance.

-This makes MMPs a practical and robust reference for real-time and post-hoc analysis, regardless of fatigue state.
+This makes MMPs a practical and robust reference for real-time and post-race analysis, regardless of fatigue state.

-What if, instead of assessing all the margins in isolation, we drop all the moving averages and show only the one closest to its own MMP limit?
+What if, instead of evaluating all margins separately, we dropped all rolling averages and showed only the one closest to the athlete's MMP limit?

-At any moment during a race or training, this single value tells you which duration is most critically loaded relative to the athlete's best performance.
+At any moment during a race or training session, this single value indicates which duration is most critically stressed relative to the athlete's best performance.

-It provides a compact, interpretable signal that captures the dominant physiological stress at each point in time.
+It provides a compact and interpretable signal that captures the dominant physiological stress at every instant.

-We can never be sure the profile is truly maximal.
+We can never be certain the profile is truly maximal.

 The main limitation of the power profile approach is that we do not know how "real" it is — i.e. whether the recorded efforts were truly maximal and representative of the athlete's capacity.